DLR-SC/Maven-Tycho-Demo/README.md

 7. Inspect the build artifacts for the p2 repository in _de.dlr.maven.tycho.p2updatesite/target_
 7. Inspect the build RCP application in _de.dlr.maven.tycho.product/target_

+## Travis CI and Releases

+Tarvis CI is set-up to start a build job for every branch and every new commit to the repository.
+It executes all relevant tests such as jUnit, SWTBot, Checkstyle, SpotBugs, etc. Making a successful pull-request into development requires all tests to pass.
+Starting a Travis CI job on development or integration will automatically deploy all relevant artifacts.
+For creating a new release, create a tag starting with *Release_* on the *master* branch.
+All artefacts will be automatically deployed.

 ## Provided Features

 This example intends to represent a realistic scenario for building an Eclipse based RCP application such as Virtual Satellite.
 Accordingly it provides the following features: